 7. Practice mindful eating and meal preparation

 Doing: Set aside a few hours - or however much time you have - to plan and prepare your meals.
-Keep a note or mark your favourite recipes so you always have options nearby.
+Keep a note or mark your favorite recipes so you always have options nearby.

 8. Create a personalized skin care routine for self-love